epfl-ada/ada-2022-project-wizards2122/README.md

 # Research questions:
-1. Is there any evidence showing that the trend of pageviews associated with COVID-19 is related to COVID infections?
+1.Is there any evidence showing that the trend of pageviews associated with COVID-19 is related to COVID infections?
 If it does, what’s their causation?
-2. How attention to mental illness has changed during the pandemic.
-Are these changes mainly due to social and psychological changes caused by the epidemic lockdown or due to people's panic about this new disease?
+2.How attention to mental illness has changed during the pandemic.
+Are these changes mainly due to social and psychological changes caused by the epidemic lockdown or due to people’s panic about this new disease?
-3. Previously, people's concerns about the disease followed a fixed pattern, but the outbreak of COVID-19 may have changed that.
-How did these diseases such as cancer, which are not clearly associated with COVID-19, change during the pandemic?
-Are they related to changes in cases of COVID-19?
+3.The stringent policies implemented during the Coronavirus pandemic had reduced human movements.
+We wonder if there is a correlation between the Wiki pageviews and mobility change?
+If it does, what’s their causality and what can we infer from the data?